Skip to main content

 Agentic Attack Indicators:

-Current Capabilities (2024-2025):
+Current Capabilities (2025):

 Emerging Capabilities (2025-2026):

-• Self-improving agent architectures
+• Self-improving agent architectures with automated prompt optimization

-• Cross-platform agent migration
+• Cross-platform agent migration and persistent identity

-• Autonomous infrastructure management
+• Autonomous infrastructure provisioning and management

-• Advanced adversarial adaptation
+• Real-time adversarial adaptation based on defense detection

 Part 5: Implications for Fraud